microsoft/VSExtensibility/New_Extensibility_Model/Docs/Getting_Started/Create_Your_First_Extension.md

-# Creating your first Visual Studio extension
+# Creating your first Out-Of-Process Visual Studio extension

+## Introduction
+This document is a quick walkthrough on how to create your first extension using the new out-of-process extensibility model.

+The complete project can be found at [SimpleRemoteCommandSample](../..//Samples/SimpleRemoteCommandSample) but these steps will help you understand the requirements and dependencies.

 ## Prerequisites